 The rules of display

-- An expression is preserved in its entirety if it consists of less than 30 characters.
-Otherwise, it is split at its spaces (or punctuations, as mentioned above);
+An expression is preserved in its entirety if it consists of less than 30 characters.
+Otherwise, it is split at its spaces (or punctuation, as mentioned above)

-- If the option “likes on answers” is active, every “like" on an answer will display it as if it had been sent once more.
-Therefore, 10 likes = the answer was sent 10 more times;
+If the option “likes on answers” is active, every “like” will count as if the reply had been sent once more.
+Therefore, for example, 10 likes will be counted as 10 more identical responses.

-- A word (or an expression) will not be displayed if it is part of the “stop words” list (see https://github.com/Alir3z4/stop-words/blob/master/french.txt and https://github.com/Alir3z4/stop-words/blob/master/english.txt).
+If the option “Stop Words” is active, a word (or an expression) will not be displayed if it is part of the “stop words” list (see this article for more information).
 This prevents words like “in” to be displayed by themselves.
-Note that an expression like “tongue in cheek” will be displayed containing the “in” because it won't be split in two;
+Note that an expression like “tongue in cheek” will be displayed containing the “in” because it is part of the compound word.

-- Aside from the transformations described above (concerning capital letters and accents), two words written in a different way will be displayed individually in the word cloud.
+Aside from the transformations described above (concerning capital letters and accents), two words written differently will be displayed individually in the word cloud.
 Therefore, words like “school” and “schools” will be displayed separately.

-- Turn on the "word cloud" display: in this case, answers will be displayed as a word cloud immediately, prohibiting participants from sending answers on multiple lines (as might be the case for an open question);
+Turn on the “Word Cloud” display: in this case, answers will be displayed as a word cloud immediately.

-- Phrase your question in a way that limits the form of a participant's answer.
-For example, by asking the question as “Today's student is...”, you can influence the form the answers will take and prevent different spellings of the same answer.
+Phrase your question in a way that limits the form of a participant's answer.
+For example, by asking the question as “Today's human is...”, you can influence the form the answers will take and prevent different spellings of the same answer.